A Thousand Years of Good Prayers (short story collection): "Immortality"

 For generations, a small village has consistently produced Great Papas for the imperial families of Dynastic China.
 When imperial rule ends and the Communist party takes control of the nation, the village falls out of favor with the ruling power and loses its reputation.

-During a nationwide famine, a boy tries to steal a sparrow for his sick mother; one of the villager castigates him for this.
-When the others realize that the boy bares the face of the dictator, they let him take as many birds as he wants.
+During a nationwide famine, a boy tries to steal a sparrow for his sick mother; one of the villagers castigates him for this.
+When the others realize that the boy bears the face of the dictator, they let him take as many birds as he wants.
 During his upbringing, the villagers pay keen attention to keeping him out of harm's way, fearing injury to him will cause them bad luck; however, they also refuse to interact with him, especially keen to keeping their daughters away from him.
 After the dictator's death, the community goes into a state of mourning, not hearing from the boy (who is now a young man) for years.

 One day, when he is in his late twenties, he leaves the village via car for the capital.
 After many auditions followed by trials, the young man is selected as the dictator's impersonator, starring in films and becoming a recognizable celebrity.
 When the young man is in his forties and western influences enter the nation's conscience, he begins to doubt his role.
 Prior, he was a virgin who saw himself too "great" for a woman's body; after reading a biography of the dictator, he begins to incessantly crave sex.
-As a result, he attempts to secretly fulfill his desires with a prostitute; however, the pimp sets-up the young man, taking embarrassing photographs of him and threatening to release it to the public unless he pays a king's ransom.
+As a result, he attempts to secretly fulfill his desires with a prostitute; however, the pimp sets-up the young man, taking embarrassing photographs of him and threatening to release them to the public unless he pays a king's ransom.
 The young man refuses, and after the photographs' release, he is disgracefully discharged by the party.

 When the young man returns to the village, he ignores all the greetings from the villagers and heads straight for his mother's grave.
 There, he "cleans" himself, but survives the bleeding and subsequently lives the rest of his life in the village.